charlestang/better-extended-live-archive/readme.txt

 2. by category

 == Changelog ==
+= 1.3 =
+* Category exclusion manager can show the category list in tree style.
+* Empty parent category will not show in the category index page.
+Fixed.

 = 1.2 =
 * Test if the years table is broken and try to rebuild the indeices.